Understanding the Differences Between Contact Dermatitis and Atopic Dermatitis

 Regular application of an emollient is also essential to keep the skin hydrated and protect the skin barrier.
 This step helps relieve itching and prevent flare-ups.

-And the hands in all this?
+And what about hands in all this?

 As soon as possible, call a professional